AP III, Sec. 1 General information

 (a) Judicial staff, including administrative support assistants, administrative support specialists, legal assistants, and case managers hired on or after September 1, 2004; part-time employees hired on or after April 15, 2018; staff attorneys, court administrators, and employees of the court administrator's office;

-(c) Principal administrative employees of the Supreme Court and Court of Appeals; and principal administrative employees of the AOC as follows: the AOC Director, Deputy Director, General Counsel, Deputy General Counsel, Senior Legal Counsel, Legal Counsel, State Law Librarian, Executive Officers, Managers, Assistant Managers, Executive Assistants, Family Services Administrator, and Family Court Liaison, and;
+(d) Principal administrative employees of the Supreme Court and Court of Appeals; and principal administrative employees of the AOC as follows: AOC Deputy Director, General Counsel, Deputy General Counsel, Senior Legal Counsel, Legal Counsel, State Law Librarian, Directors, Executive Officers, Managers, Assistant Managers, Executive Assistants, Family Services Administrators, and Family Court Liaisons;

 (2) Non-tenured employees serve at the pleasure of and at the will of their appointing authority for an unspecified period of time.
 The appointing authority may terminate an employee's employment for any reason or no reason, with or without notice, at any time.
 No provision in other KCOJ policies and procedures alters this status.